isaacnmm/pestpolicy-hugo2XX/content/posts/does-boric-acid-kill-roaches/index.md

 , and roach gels.

 ## Boric Acid For Roaches?
 Powder Roach Treatments
-In this post, I have a comprehensive guide on creating a borax acid paste.�Also, I'll describe the mistakes homeowners make when using Boric Acid to
+In this post, I have a comprehensive guide on creating a borax acid paste.Also, I'll describe the mistakes homeowners make when using Boric Acid to
 Kill Roaches
 .
 Unfortunately, the boric acid powder can be easily misapplied and readily blown away by air currents.
 This could send the powder to areas where kids and pets could contact it and sadly get poisoned.
 Therefore, the most effective application method is to make a boric acid paste for the roaches to eat.